tcoopman/irmin-tutorial/src/Backend.md

 ## The read-write store

-The `RW` store has many more types and values that need to be defined, however once you've made it this far it's too late to turn back!
+The [RW](https://mirage.github.io/irmin/irmin/Irmin/module-type-RW/index.html) store has many more types and values that need to be defined, but luckilly this is the last step!
 We will start of by using the `RO` functor we defined above to create a `RO` module:

 ```ocaml
 module RW (K: Irmin.Contents.Conv) (V: Irmin.Contents.Conv) = struct